I am reposting these chapters. As I began to reread this with the intent upon finishing, there were errors that I could not overlook.

 Samaria Kirby is my creation.
 Everything else belongs to J.K.
 Rowling.

 "Good morning class.
-Turn to page 195, please," Professor Samaria Kirby said with a smile.
+Please, turn to page 195," said Professor Samaria Kirby with a smile.

-Harry sighed as he turned his textbook to that page.
-This year, not only did he have to deal with being the fourth and youngest of the Triwizard Tournament, but also he had new classes.
-This one, Magical Healing, was one of them.
-This was the first year of having it and it was hard.
-The difficulty of the class was made up greatly with the beauty and wonderful nature of the teacher.
+Harry sighed as he turned to the instructed page within his textbook.
+This year, not only did he have to deal with being the fourth, and youngest, of the Triwizard Tournament, but he also had new classes; including this one, Magical Healing.
+He was finding it quite difficult.
+Though difficulty of the class was compensated greatly by the wonderful nature of the teacher.